Overview

 assets that TandemGrowth is managing, TandemGrowth’s investment advisory fee will be

-loan.
-Without limiting the above, upon specific client request and generally in a financial
+Without limiting the above, upon specific client request and generally in a financial planning

-planning context, TandemGrowth may help clients evaluate and establish a margin or securities
+context, TandemGrowth may help clients evaluate and establish a margin or securities based loan

-based loan (“SBL”) with the client’s broker-dealer/custodian or their affiliated banks (each, an
+(“SBL”) with the client’s broker-dealer/custodian or their affiliated banks (each, an “SBL Lender”)

-borrower receiving certain tax benefits.
-Clients interested in learning more about the potential tax
+certain tax benefits.
+Clients interested in learning more about the potential tax benefits of SBLs

-benefits of SBLs should consult with an accountant or tax advisor.
-The terms and conditions of
+should consult with an accountant or tax advisor.
+The terms and conditions of each SBL are

-each SBL are contained in a separate agreement between the client and the SBL Lender selected
+contained in a separate agreement between the client and the SBL Lender selected by the client,

-by the client, which terms and conditions may vary from client to client.
-SBLs are not suitable for
+which terms and conditions may vary from client to client.
+SBLs are not suitable for all clients and

-all clients and are subject to certain risks, including but not limited to: increased market risk,
+are subject to certain risks, including but not limited to: increased market risk, increased risk of

 If TandemGrowth recommends that a client apply for a SBL instead of selling securities that

-ongoing conflict of interest because selling those securities (instead of leveraging those securities
+conflict of interest because selling those securities (instead of leveraging those securities to access

-to access an SBL) would reduce the amount of assets to which TandemGrowth’s investment
+an SBL) would reduce the amount of assets to which TandemGrowth’s investment advisory fee

-advisory fee percentage is applied, and thereby reduce the amount of investment advisory fees
+percentage is applied, and thereby reduce the amount of investment advisory fees collected by

-collected by TandemGrowth.
-Likewise, the same ongoing conflict of interest is present if a client
+TandemGrowth.
+Likewise, the same ongoing conflict of interest is present if a client determines to

-determines to apply for a SBL on their own initiative.
-These ongoing conflicts of interest would
+apply for a SBL on their own initiative.
+These ongoing conflicts of interest would persist as long

-account that TandemGrowth manages, TandemGrowth will receive an advisory fee on the
+TandemGrowth manages, TandemGrowth will receive an advisory fee on the invested amount,

-invested amount, which could compound this conflict of interest.
-If a client accesses a SBL
+which could compound this conflict of interest.
+If a client accesses a SBL through its relationship

-through its relationship with TandemGrowth and the client’s relationship with TandemGrowth is
+with TandemGrowth and the client’s relationship with TandemGrowth is terminated, clients may

 Item 9